memakeit/mmi-curl/guide/mmi-curl.usage.md

 * `mpost($requests)`
 * `mput($requests)`

-where each element in the `$requests` array is an associative array containing one or more of the following keys:
+where each element in the `$requests` array is itself an associative array containing one or more of the following keys:

 * url (string)